 - Bipolar disorder

 If you have one of these conditions and weight is a problem for you, talk to your doctor.
-He may be able to change your medications.
+They may be able to change your medications.